-1. Salary and Benefit expenditures are expected to finish on target for this academic year.
+2. Salary and Benefit expenditures are expected to finish slightly below target for this academic year (\$8.5M).
 Overall, in the Salary and Benefits area, Figure 1 below illustrates the current risk exposure.
 This expenditure category is the most closely monitored risk as it comprises the largest portion of the revised operating expenditure estimates.
-These expenditures are expected to be on track at this time.